BOJ takes steps to make policy flexible but vows to keep rates low

-The decision underscored the challenges the BOJ faces as stubbornly weak inflation forces it to maintain a massive stimulus programme despite the rising costs of prolonged easing.
+The decision underscored the challenges the BOJ faces as stubbornly weak inflation forces it to maintain a massive stimulus program despite the rising costs of prolonged easing.

 At a two-day rate review that ended on Tuesday, the BOJ decided to maintain its short-term interest rate target at minus 0.1 percent and a pledge to guide 10-year government bond yields around zero percent by a 7-2 vote.